 The Bagley Wright Lecture Series provides poets with an opportunity to explore poetics in-depth and present a series of public lectures.
 The Library of Congress in Washington, DC is one of several partner locations for the series.
 The website includes a calendar and an archive of past lectures.

 The Beltway Poetry Slam runs monthly events with a featured reader and open slam.
 The group also hosts a team that competes each year in the National Poetry Slam.
 The monthly slam takes place the last Tuesday of each month at 9:00 pm.
 Open to writers from DC, VA, and MD.
 Busboys and Poets, 625 Monroe St NE, DC.
 (202) 636-7230. $5 admission.
+Also note: The Fall 2016 issue, the Slam Issue, featured a number of poets associated with the Beltway Poetry Slam.

 The Big Light Reading Series meets once a month on various Fridays (usually the second-to-last or last Friday) at 7:00 pm, with three featured readers (poetry and occasional short fiction).
 Sponsored by Lines + Stars Press, hosted by Rachel Adams.
 Bossa Bistro, 2463 18th St. NW, Second Floor, DC.
 Free admission.